jadilorenzo/obsidian/Story/Story.md

 Had Alan grabbed the blade without his protected gloves, his fingers would have been severed from his hand on contact.

-The attendant, now gripping the sword with two hands, swung the sword left and right with incredible violence.
+Gripping the sword with both hands, the attendant swung it violently left and right.

 Alan held on.
 But instead of ripping the sword out of the attendant’s hand, he began walking forward, pushing the attendant toward the front of the carriage.